Ashwagandhae/gimbuild/plugins/gimbuilder/README.md

   ],
 });

-// unbuild the devices GL.lib('Gimbuilder').unbuild(unbuilder);
+// remove the devices GL.lib('Gimbuilder').unbuild(unbuilder);
 ```

-See [gimbuild](https://github.com/Ashwagandhae/gimbuild/tree/main) for a more ergonomic way to create the JSON.
+See [gimbuild](https://github.com/Ashwagandhae/gimbuild/tree/main) for a more ergonomic way to create the build JSON.